cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

                          GLOBALS MAIN LOCALS are used.
   -p, --parse-tree {0..2}
-                         sets the detail level of parse tree output into the log file, 0 = off -d, --debug-messages {0..3}
+                         sets the detail level of parse tree output into the log file, 0 = off --debug [{true,false}]
+                         activates or deactivates generation of debug code -d, --debug-messages {0..3}
                          sets the detail level of debug messages, 0 = off --print-code-size {true,false}